apache/trafficserver/plugins/experimental/slice/README.md

 ### Apache Traffic Server - Slicer Plugin

 The purpose of this plugin is to slice full file or range based requests into deterministic chunks.
+This allows a large file to be spread across multiple cache stripes and allows range requests to be satisfied by stitching these chunks together.

-Deterministic chunks are requested from a parent cache or origin server using a preconfigured block size.
+Deterministic chunks are requested from a parent cache or origin server using a preconfigured block byte size.

+The plugin is an example of an intercept handler which takes a single incoming request (range or whole asset), breaks it into a sequence of block requests and assembles those blocks into a client response.
+The plugin uses TSHttpConnect to delegate each block request to cache_range_requests.so which handles all cache and parent interaction.

-To enable the plugin, specify the plugin library via @plugin at the end of a remap line as follows:
+To enable the plugin, specify the plugin library via @plugin at the end of a remap line as follows (2MB slice in this example):

 ```
-map http://ats-server/somepath/ http://originserver/somepath @plugin=slice.so @pparam=blockbytes:2097152 @plugin=cache_range_requests.so
+map http://ats-cache-server/ http://parent/ @plugin=slice.so @pparam=blockbytes:2097152 @plugin=cache_range_requests.so
 ```

 for global plugins.